CS207-group2/project-working/docs/README.md

 The chain rule is important for increasing the robustness of the automatic differentiation class, especially because it allows for the class to calculate the derivative of compositions (which are an important part of approximating non-linear functions).

 ## Dual number
 Dual number is a concept in linear algebra.
-Dual numbers extend the real numbers by adding with the property
+Dual numbers extend the real numbers by adding the element ε (with the property ε^2 = 0).

 # Software organization
 - High-level overview of how the software is organized.